CORPORATE GOVERNANCE REPORT FOR SOFTRONIC AB, CORPORATE IDENTITY NUMBER 556249-0192, FOR THE 2021 FINANCIAL YEAR

 The Board and the work of the Board

-Six Board members were re-elected at the Annual General Meeting in May 2018.
-The Board of Directors comprises external members, Chairman Petter Stillström, Stig Martín, Anders Nilsson, Jeanna Rutherhill, Susanna Marcus and the employed member, CEO Anders Eriksson.
-The Board of Directors also has two employee representatives nominated by the personnel, Cecilia Nilsson and Tomas Högström.
+Five Board members were re-elected and two members were newly appointed at the Annual General Meeting in May 2021.
+The Board of Directors comprises Petter Stillström (Chairman), Stig Martín, Cristina Petrescu, Victoria Bohlin, Susanna Marcus and Johan Bergh.
+The Board of Directors also has two employee representatives nominated by the personnel, Mikael Filén and Tomas Högström.
 For more information about the Board Members, visit the website: www.softronic.se.

-All members of the Board of Directors elected at the Annual General Meeting are independent in relation to the company and its management, with the exception of Anders Eriksson, who was employed as the Chief Executive Officer.
-Anders Eriksson, Petter Stillström (through indirect ownership, Traction) and Stig Martín are not independent in relation to major shareholders.
+All members of the Board of Directors elected at the Annual General Meeting are independent in relation to the company and its management.
+Petter Stillström (through indirect ownership, Traction) and Stig Martín are not independent in relation to major shareholders.